jchrisli/jchrisli.github.io/README.md

 jchrisli.github.io
 ==================

-My blog, purely static, not generated with a generator but hand-coded :)
+My personal page, purely static, not generated with a generator but hand-coded :)